screeps/docs/api/source/StructureInvaderCore.md

 {% api_property ticksToDeploy 'number' %}

-Shows the timer for a ot yet deployed stronghold, undefined otherwise.
+Shows the timer for a not yet deployed stronghold, undefined otherwise.

 {% api_property spawning '<a href="#StructureSpawn-Spawning">StructureSpawn.Spawning</a>' %}